dojo/docs/quickstart/multiversion.rst

   <script type="text/javascript" src="../scripts/dojo043/dojo.js"></script>
   <script type="text/javascript">
       dojo.require("dojo.widget.DropdownDatePicker");
-      //Notice the require strings use "dojo" and "dijit"
+      // Notice the require strings use "dojo" and "dijit"
-      //instead of "dojo11" and "dijit11".
+      // instead of "dojo11" and "dijit11".
 However, the objects
-      //will be used on the page by their "dojo11" and "dijit11"
+      // will be used on the page by their "dojo11" and "dijit11"
-        //names.
+        // names.
 For instance, you do a dojo11.require("dojo.string");,
-      //but in this page you would call dojo11.string.trim(). dojo11.require("dijit._Calendar");
+      // but in this page you would call dojo11.string.trim(). dojo11.require("dijit._Calendar");
       dojo11.require("dojo.date.locale");
       dojo11.require("dojo.parser"); // scan page for widgets
       dojo.ready(function(){
-          //Do something with Dojo 0.4.3 in here.
+          // Do something with Dojo 0.4.3 in here.
       });
       dojo11.ready(function(){
-          //Do something with Dojo 1.1 in here.
+          // Do something with Dojo 1.1 in here.
       });
   </script>
   </head>